fairlearn/fairlearn/docs/user_guide/mitigation.rst

       - ✔
       - ✘
       - ✘
+   *  - :class:`~fairlearn.postprocessing.RejectOptionClassifier`
+      - Postprocessing algorithm based on the paper *Decision Theory for Discrimination-aware Classification* [#4]_.
+This algorithm alters decisions made with low certainty in favor of the deprived group.
+      - ✔
+      - ✘
+      - ✘
    *  - :class:`~fairlearn.postprocessing.ThresholdOptimizer`
       - Postprocessing algorithm based on the paper *Equality of Opportunity* *in Supervised Learning* [#3]_.
 This technique takes as input an